The Role of AP Scores in Admissions

 person writing on white paper

 For high school students navigating the world of college applications, every detail seems to carry weight.
 Among these, AP scores are often a topic of concern: Do I need to take them?
-Is taking them enough, or do I have to score highly on the exam?
+Is taking them enough, or do I also have to get a 5 on the exam for it to count?
 Do the exam scores make or break my application?!
 As with many things college-application related, the answer isn’t black and white.
 While AP scores play a role, they’re just one piece of the puzzle.

 Should You Report Your Scores?

 It depends on both the college’s selectivity level and your scores.
-Generally, report scores of 5s (excellent) and 4s (very good).
-For highly selective schools, consider withholding 4s unless you have several 5s to report as well.
+Generally speaking, you’ll want to report scores of 5s (excellent) and 4s (very good).
+For highly selective schools, consider withholding 4s, unless you have several 5s to report as well.
 Scores of 3 or lower?
 That’s not as cut-and-dry.
 Depending on the school, 3s can be seen as good scores.
 But generally speaking, you can skip reporting scores of 3 or below.

-Weighing the Impact: According to CollegeBoard, most colleges consider the criteria below, in order:
+Weighing the Impact of AP Exam Scores: According to CollegeBoard, most colleges consider the criteria below, in order:

 • Grade Point Average: Your overall GPA serves as an indicator of your academic success in the context of your high school.
 A student’s grades in college-preparatory classes remain the most significant factor in college admission decisions.

-• Course Rigor: Most colleges will consider your grade in college prep courses as the strongest sign of your ability to do well in college.
+• Course Rigor: Most colleges consider your grade in college prep courses as the strongest sign of your ability to do well in college.
 It signals to colleges that a student is intellectually curious and will bring a strong work ethic to their campus.
 Colleges look for students who took the most challenging courses available to them.
-So don’t worry if your high school doesn’t offer many college prep classes: admissions officers take this into account.
-They may look favorably upon students who seek challenge outside of school to account for that, however.
-(Taking community college courses or AP courses online, for example.)
+(So don’t worry if your high school doesn’t offer many college prep classes: admissions officers take this into account.
+They may look favorably upon students who seek challenge outside of school to account for that, however!
+Consider community college courses or online AP courses if you’re able.)

-• Test Scores: Regardless of the varied opinions on standardized testing, the test scores remain important at many colleges.
-Schools that require (or accept) standardized testing scores for admission (such as the SAT or the ACT) use them to compare students, bottom line
+• Test Scores: Regardless of the varied opinions on standardized testing (such as the SAT or the ACT), test scores remain important at many colleges.

-• Class Rank: Although still reviewed by many colleges, class rank has declined in significance.
-Nonetheless, it remains a factor for consideration.
+• Class Rank: Although class rank has declined in significance, it is still reviewed by many colleges.

-• Essays: Personal statements and essays are a measure of a student’s writing ability, but are more importantly a window into a student’s background and personality.
-(Side note for parents: Admission officers really do want to hear the student’s voice in the student’s own words.
+• Essays: Personal statements and essays are a measure of a student’s writing ability.
+More importantly, though, they’re a window into a student’s background and personality.
+(Side note for parents: admission officers really do want to hear the student’s voice, in the student’s own words in their writing!
 Don’t worry if your student’s writing isn’t to the highest standards.)

 • Recommendations from Counselors and Teachers: Especially at more selective colleges, recommendations from counselors and teachers can carry a lot of weight.
 These recommendations should be highly specific, describing not just a student’s love of learning, but the ways in which the student has added to the classroom experience, challenged themselves, and attempted original projects or showcased intellectual curiosity.